grant-appzen-12/docs/content/content.md

 # API Documentation

-## Overview

-AppZen provides comprehensive APIs that enable you to streamline your financial operations by integrating our services with your existing systems.
-Our APIs allow you to automate tasks such as expense management, invoice processing, and compliance checks.

-Our Public APIs are compatible with popular accounting and ERP systems like Coupa, SAP, Oracle, and NetSuite, ensuring seamless integration without compatibility issues.
+AppZen APIs enable you to streamline financial operations by integrating our services with your existing systems.
+Our APIs are compatible with popular accounting and ERP systems like Coupa, SAP, Oracle, and NetSuite.

 This documentation is organized into the following sections: